JuliaWolleb/DeScarGAN/README.md

         ◦ Healthy control
         ◦ Images showing pleural effusion

-To run the code, one needs to run “main.py”.
-There are the following options:
+For the script “main.py”,There are the following options:

 `--dataset`:   One has to determine which dataset has to be used (either “Chexpert” or “Synthetic”).

 `--dataset-path`:  The path to the data folders.

 `--mode`:  One can choose between the mode “train” or “test”.
 When training, the networks are saved in the folder “./save_nets”.
-During test-time, those networks are loaded.
-Plots showing the results  can be seen using visdom (see https://github.com/facebookresearch/visdom for documentation).
+During test-time, the saved models are loaded.
+Plots showing the convergence of the loss functions and results are visualized using visdom (see https://github.com/facebookresearch/visdom for documentation).

 Citation
 --------------------
-If you use this code, please cite @article{wolleb_descargan:,
+If you use this code, please cite
-	title = {{DeScarGAN}: {Disease-Specific} {Anomaly} {Detection} with {Weak} {Supervision}}, author = {Wolleb, Julia and Sandk\"uhler, Robin and Cattin, Philippe C.}, journal = {arXiv:},
-	year = {2020}
+@misc{wolleb2020descargan,
+    title={DeScarGAN: Disease-Specific Anomaly Detection with Weak Supervision}, author={Julia Wolleb and Robin Sandkühler and Philippe C. Cattin}, year={2020},
+    eprint={2007.14118},
+    archivePrefix={arXiv},
+    primaryClass={eess.IV}
+}
 }